9 Best Renters Insurance Companies in New Jersey of 2026

 Travelers is a well-known company in the insurance sphere.
 Their rates for renters insurance are a little higher than the national average.
 Still, Travelers is a great option for renters in New Jersey who have made improvements or renovated their rental.

-If you've had improvements made to your rented home, Travelers includes this unique coverage along with their standard renters policy, so you don't have to pay extra for this feature.
-You can apply up to 10% of your personal property policy for improvements coverage.
+If you've improved your rented home, Travelers includes this unique coverage and their standard renters policy, so you don't have to pay extra for this feature.
+You can apply up to 10% of your personal property policy for improvement coverage.
 Extending this coverage beyond is also available.

 Reviewing what's covered under improvements is important before starting any repairs or alteration projects.